alexprime1889-prog/unlock-srq-website/replit.md

 Unlock SRQ LLC is a professional locksmith website serving Sarasota, North Port, Port Charlotte, Englewood, and Bradenton, Florida.
 The project aims to provide a comprehensive online presence for the business, offering 24/7 emergency services, detailed service descriptions, online booking, and payment capabilities.
 The website is designed to be highly SEO-optimized to attract local customers and features a robust architecture to support its functionalities.

 ## User Preferences
 I prefer simple language and detailed explanations.
 I want iterative development and for you to ask before making major changes.
-Do not make changes to the `scripts/simple-prerender.js` file.

 ## System Architecture
 The project utilizes a modern web stack with a clear separation of concerns.